codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 3. **Validate the new webhook consumer**

    Test the new webhook consumer to ensure it is correctly receiving and processing the new event type.
 You can send test events and check the logs in the [Codat Portal](https://app.codat.io).
 Navigate to **Monitor > Events** and select the relevant endpoint to do this.
+See [Test a webhook consumer](/using-the-api/webhooks/create-consumer#test-a-webhook-consumer) for a step-by-step walkthrough.

 4. **Enable the new webhook consumer**